MicroEJ/docs/KernelDeveloperGuide/resourceManager.rst

 Kernel Implementation
 ---------------------

-Here are the steps to integrate the Feature Policy Enforcer in your kernel:
+Here are the steps to integrate the Resource Manager in your kernel:

 1. Add the KF-Util library dependency in the kernel build file.